-- Merchandise sold as reconditioned, used as rental equipment, or floor or display models. - Merchandise that has become damaged or inoperative because of ordinary wear, misuse, cold, heat, rain, excessive humidity, freeze damage, use of improper chemicals, negligence, accident, failure to operate the product in accordance with the instructions provided in the Owner's Manual(s) supplied with the product, improper maintenance, the use of accessories or attachments not recommended by All-Power America, or unauthorized repair or alterations. - Repair and transportation costs of merchandise determined not to be defective. - Costs associated with assembly, required oil, adjustments or other installation and start-up costs. - Expendable parts or accessories supplied with the product which are expected to become inoperative or unusable after a reasonable period of use. - Merchandise sold by All-Power America which has been manufactured by and identified as the product of another company, such as gasoline engines.
-The product manufacturer's Warranty, if any, will apply. - ANY INCIDENTAL, INDIRECT OR CONSEQUENTIAL LOSS, DAMAGE, OR EXPENSE THAT MAY RESULT FROM ANY DEFECTS, FAILURE OR MALFUNCTION OF THE PRODUCT IS NOT COVERED BY THIS WARRANTY.
-Some states do not allow the exclusion, so it may not apply to you. - IMPLIED WARRANTIES, INCLUDING THOSE OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, ARE LIMITED TO ONE YEAR FROM THE DATE OF ORIGINAL PURCHASE.
+- Merchandise sold as reconditioned, used as rental equipment, or floor or display models. - Merchandise that has become damaged or inoperative because of ordinary wear, misuse, cold, heat, rain, excessive humidity, freeze damage, use of improper chemicals, negligence, accident, failure to operate the product in accordance with the instructions provided in the Owners Manual(s) supplied with the product, improper maintenance, the use of accessories or attachments not recommended by All Power America or unauthorized repair or alterations. - An air compressor that pumps air more than 50% during a one hour period is considered misuse because the air compressor is undersized for the required air demand. - Repair and transportation costs of merchandise determined not to be defective. - Costs associated with assembly, required oil, adjustments or other installation and start-up costs. - Expendable parts or accessories supplied with the product which are expected to become inoperative or unusable after a reasonable period of use, including but not limited to sanding disks or pads, saw and shear blades, grinding stones, springs, chisels, nozzles, o-rings, air jets, washers and similar accessories. - Merchandise sold by All Power America, and all its affiliates, which have been manufactured by and identified as the product of another company, such as gasoline engines.
+The product manufacturer's warranty, if any, will apply. - ANY INCIDENTAL, INDIRECT OR CONSEQUENTIAL LOSS, DAMAGE, OR EXPENSE THAT MAY RESULT FROM ANY DEFECTS, FAILURE OR MALFUNCTION OF THE PRODUCT IS NOT COVERED BY THIS WARRANTY.
+Some states do not allow the exclusion may not apply to you. - IMPLIED WARRANTIES, INCLUDING THOSE OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, ARE LIMITED TO ONE YEAR FROM THE DATE OF ORIGINAL PURCHASE.
 Some states do not allow limitations on how long an implied warranty lasts, so the above limitations may not apply to you.